 Acquisitions and sales of shares in the separate assets La Française Systematic Global Listed Infrastructure are transacted on the basis of the Sales Prospectus, the Key Information Document and the General Terms of Investment in conjunction with the Special Investment Guidelines in the respectively valid versions.
-The General Terms of Investment and the Special Investment Guidelines are printed after this Sales Prospectus starting on p.
-51.
+The General Terms of Investment and the Special Investment Guidelines are printed in this Sales Prospectus.